Table of Contents

 “The hair on a cat’s body also has a large number of nerve endings.
 These nerve endings are connected to their response system and serve to calm them when petted or when affectionate with other cats,” adds Byrd.

 “Cats only have about just under 500 taste buds, compared to our 9,000.
 That means they tend to rely more on their sense of smell than taste when it comes to eating,” says Patel.
-They also don’t have the ability to detect sweet flavours.
+They also don’t have the ability to detect sweet flavors.

 “Remember that it’s the way in which all of these senses work together that make cats the ultimate hunting machines,” says Patel.